CurtisAccelerate/ChatGPT-Augmentify/README.md

-# ChatGPTServer by Curtis White
+# ChatGPT Client Side Augmentation Engine by Curtis White
 This is a ChatGPT to API and ChatGPT Augmentation System.
 This enables a few things primarily:

 1. You can use your ChatGPT as a local API.
 This is for ChatGPT power users and not for automated / bot activity.